Hemolytic Disease of the Newborn

-Kell, which includes anti-Kell antibodies, this is the second most common form of severe HDN.
+- Kell, which includes anti-Kell antibodies, is the second most common form of severe HDN.

-There are other blood group antigens including Kidd, Lewis, MN and others, which are less common than Rh and Kell.
+There are also blood group antigens including Kidd, MNS and others, which are less common than Rh and Kell.

 These blood conditions are more common is the mother’s second or subsequent pregnancies.

 How is Hemolytic Disease of the Newborn Diagnosed During Pregnancy?